Sebastián Ferreira: Houston Dynamo

 On 18 January 2022, Ferreira signed with Major League Soccer club Houston Dynamo as a designated player.
 The official transfer fee was undisclosed, but it was reported to be $4.3 million.
 He made his Dynamo debut on 27 February, playing the full 90 minutes in a 0–0 draw against Real Salt Lake in Houston's opening match of the season.
 On 9 April, Ferreira scored his first and second goals for the Dynamo to help Houston to a 4–3 win over the San Jose Earthquakes.
 On 30 April, Ferreira scored a goal from the half-way line, chipping the ball over the goalkeeper in a 2–1 loss to Austin FC.
 The strike was named MLS Goal of the Week.
 On 22 May, Ferreira had a goal and 2 assists in a 3–0 win against the LA Galaxy, a performance that saw him named MLS Player of the Week.
 He scored 5 minutes into stoppage time on 20 August to rescue a 1–1 draw with the Colorado Rapids.
 On 2 October, he scored a brace to give the Dynamo a 2–1 win over Nashville SC.
 Ferreira ended his first season in Houston with 13 goals and 3 assists in 31 regular season appearances.
 Despite a solid debut season, the Dynamo struggled as a team and finished 13th in the Western Conference, missing out on the playoffs.

+On 18 January 2025, Ferreira and Houston mutually agreed to terminate his contract.

+Rosario Central

+On 21 January 2025, Ferreira joined Argentine Primera División side Rosario Central.

+Return to Olimpia

+On 9 June 2025, following the termination of his contract with Rosario Central, Ferreira returned to the side with which he started his career, Club Olimpia.